joshua-barker/Cobol-Group-Project/README.md

 PROJECT CLASS SECT AND CS-SECT.CPY FILES ADDED

 Can now use the "Proj-Master.app" to build and run after downloading this file....
 Only using enroll and add student modules right now.

+04/22 - Josh
+Added PROJ-ADD-CLASS file for adding classes, is also linked to in the Main Menu app.